Mir Laiq Ali

-Mir Laiq Ali (died 24 October 1971) was the last Prime Minister of Hyderabad State under the rule of the Nizam, Mir Osman Ali Khan.
+Mir Laiq Ali (1903 – 24 October 1971) was the last Prime Minister of Hyderabad State under the rule of the Nizam, Mir Osman Ali Khan.
 His official title was "President of the Executive Council of the Nizam of Hyderabad".

 Career

-Mir Laik Ali was an engineer and an industrialist.
-He served as the Prime Minister of Hyderabad State from November 1947 until the Operation Polo "police action" of September 1948.
+Mir Laiq Ali was an engineer and an industrialist.
+He served as the Prime Minister of Hyderabad State from November 1947 until Hyderabad was annexed in Operation Polo by India in September 1948 through a military operation which was called a "police action".
 During his tenure he struggled to maintain Hyderabad's status as an independent country as a monarchy within the British Commonwealth.

 After the defeat of the Hyderabadi defence forces and merger of Hyderabad into the Dominion of India, he was kept under house arrest at his home in Begumpet.
-In March 1950, he left forever to the Dominion of Pakistan.
+In March 1950, he left forever for the Dominion of Pakistan.
 In Pakistan, he served in the government.

 He died in New York on 24 October 1971, while on an official assignment on behalf of Pakistan, and was laid to rest in the holy city of Medina, Saudi Arabia.